- As merchants and consumers turn to ecommerce and digital shopping habits, digital payment adoption continues to increase.

 Like what you’re reading?
 Click here to learn more about Insider Intelligence’s leading Financial Services research.

 Digital payment technologies

 Technologies that make these digital payment services possible involve machine learning and artificial intelligence.
-As consumers continue making purchases with their credit cards, mobile wallets, or applications, machine learning technology is able to study these experiences and improve them over time.
+As consumers continue making purchases with their cards, mobile wallets, or applications, machine learning technology is able to study these experiences and improve them over time.
 This improved experience ensures greater fraud protection and security.

-Additionally, contactless payments rely on NFC and magnetic secure transmission (MST) technology.
+Additionally, contactless digital payments rely on NFC and magnetic secure transmission (MST) technology.
 NFC technology enables a connection between two electronic devices over a small distance.
 It enables consumers to pay with their mobile wallets via tablets, smartphones, or smartwatches.
 Comparatively, MST technology uses a magnetic signal from the mobile device to a card reader—because it emulates a magnetic stripe like one found on a credit or debit card, MST tech is compatible with most payment processors.

-Other technologies used for digital transactions include:
+Other tech used for digital transactions includes:

 Open banking APIs